What does it mean to be still deciding?

 Attend one or more of these events to explore DMACC and your future.

 Discover DMACC Days gives you the chance to experience DMACC first hand.
 High school students are encouraged to come spend a morning or evening with us, learn about programs, financial aid, student life and take a tour.

 Get a taste of various career fields before you enter college.
 High schoolers and their parents are encouraged to attend these events.

 Get on campus and see what DMACC is all about.
 Individual tours are available at all DMACC Campuses.

-We offer a number of workshops to help you choose a career path and specific program information sessions to introduce you to a program.
+Specific program information sessions are available to introduce you to a program.

 Take the first step.
-Apply as an undecided student now.
+Apply as a still deciding student now.